 If you wish to keep your sub-accounts, you must first unlink them in the Sub-Accounts list before the deactivation procedure.

-Note: Sub-account verification information shared from your Master account will be lost and your unlinked sub-accounts’ verification will be reset to the Basic level.
+Note: Sub-account verification information shared from your Master account will be lost and your unlinked sub-accounts’ verification will be reset to the sub-accounts’ original verification level.